bertramhojer/data-in-the-wild/README.md

 ## 📖 Documentation

-📂`raw_data` holds the raw data scraped using the configurations as they are provided in the 📜`configs.json`.
+📂`raw_data` holds the raw data scraped using the configurations as they are provided in the `configs.json`.

-📜`configs.json` is the configurations file for 📜`data_processing.ipynb`.
+`configs.json` is the configurations file for `data_processing.ipynb`.
 The analysis can be adjusted by changing this config.

-📜`data_processing.ipynb` reads and processes the raw data files in 📂`raw_data` to output the final dataset.
+`data_processing.ipynb` reads and processes the raw data files in 📂`raw_data` to output the final dataset.

-📜`review_scraper.py` is the script doing the scraping.
+`review_scraper.py` is the script doing the scraping.

-📜`timeseries_analysis.ipynb` contains the time series analysis along with the plots used in the report.
+`timeseries_analysis.ipynb` contains the time series analysis along with the plots used in the report.

-📜`topic_over_time.ipynb` is the topic modelling analysis.
+`topic_over_time.ipynb` is the topic modelling analysis.

-📜`visualization.ipynb` is the notebook to generate the chart included in the report.
+`visualization.ipynb` is the notebook to generate the chart included in the report.

-📜`irr_analysis.ipynb` is the notebook that calculates the inter-rater reliability agreement.
+`irr_analysis.ipynb` is the notebook that calculates the inter-rater reliability agreement.

-📜`sampling_annotation.ipynb` strafity the samples and format it to fit [doccano](https://github.com/doccano/doccano).
+`sampling_annotation.ipynb` strafity the samples and format it to fit [doccano](https://github.com/doccano/doccano).

-📜`review_data.csv` is the final data set.
+`review_data.csv` is the final data set.

 ## 💻 Setup